magomimmo/modern-cljs/doc/tutorial-02.md

 ## Resources reloading

-Anytime you modify a CLJS source file you have to manually reload the html page pointing to it to verify the effect of your coding.
-We desire to approach the immediate feedback principle much more closer than this.
+Anytime you modify a CLJS source file you have to manually reload the html page pointing to it to verify the effect of your coding and we want to approach the immediate feedback principle much more closer than this.

-Luckily, there is a `boot` task developed by the community to automate the reload of html pages an more general of any static resource:
-[`boot-reload`][6].
-Again we have to add the new task to the dependensies of the proejct and make it visibile to the `boot` command by requiring its main command:
+Luckily, there is a `boot` task developed by the community to automate the reload of any static resource: [`boot-reload`][6].
+Again we have to add the new task to the dependensies of the proejct and make it visibile to `boot` by requiring its main command:

 ```clj
 (set-env!